-If you have bad credit, or a low credit score, you’ll find it difficult to get a standard credit card.
-For most people in that situation, a bad credit credit card may be their best chance of getting the credit they need.
+If you have bad credit or a low credit score, you’ll find it difficult to get accepted for a standard credit card, and a bad credit credit card may be your best chance of getting the credit you need.

-The cards are designed for people with lower credit scores.
+These cards are designed for people with lower credit scores.
 In practice, this means it's easier to get accepted for one.
-While you may not be able to get a bad credit card from the more well-known high street banks, or credit providers, there are providers that specialise in bad credit.
+While you may not be able to get a credit card for bad credit from the more well-known high street banks or credit providers, there are providers that specialise in bad credit.

-Typically, these cards charge higher interest rates, and offer lower credit limits than credit cards offered to people with better credit scores.
+Typically, these cards charge higher interest rates and offer lower credit limits than credit cards offered to people with better credit ratings.

 Put simply, your credit score is a number that tells lenders how responsible you are with borrowing.
 It's used by lenders to assess whether you should be offered credit.

-All your credit contracts, everything from a monthly phone contract or broadband deal to your overdraft, mortgage and store cards are reported to three ratings agencies (CRA) - Experian, Equifax, and Transunion.
+All your credit contracts, everything from a monthly phone contract or broadband deal to your overdraft, mortgage and store cards, are reported to three credit reference agencies (CRAs) – Experian, Equifax and TransUnion.
 Find out more in our guide on how CRAs work.

-Each agency calculates your credit score based on your track record of paying bills on time and keeping inside your borrowing limits - this is your credit history.
-If you’ve been late on a few repayments, or defaulted entirely on some bills, you're likely to have a low score or what's commonly known as bad credit.
+Each agency calculates your credit score based on your track record of paying bills on time and keeping within your borrowing limits.
+This record is your credit history.
+If you’ve been late on a few repayments or defaulted entirely on some bills, you're likely to have a low score or what's commonly known as bad credit.

 You can also have a low score by simply not having much of a credit history - either because you're new to the UK or because you've never borrowed before.

-While there's nothing wrong with that, it does mean that lenders don't have a way of knowing whether you're a responsible borrower.
+While there's nothing wrong with that, it does mean that lenders have no way of knowing whether you're a responsible borrower.

-You can sign up to check what is on your credit record with any of the three credit referencing agencies for free.
+You can sign up to check what is on your credit record with any of the three credit reference agencies for free.

 You can find more detailed information in our guide on how to check your credit score.

-If you have bad credit, using CardFinder is the best way to protect yourself from damaging your credit further by applying for cards that you get rejected for.
-And because CardFinder uses a 'soft search' credit check, you can use it as many times as you want without affecting your credit score.
+If you have bad credit, using CardFinder is the best way to protect yourself from damaging your credit further by applying for cards you’ll get rejected for.
+Instead, CardFinder shows you the cards you’re most likely to get and because it uses a “soft search” credit check, you can use it as many times as you want without affecting your credit score.

-Once you get your results, you’ll ideally want a card that offers the lowest interest rate for the highest credit limit you can get, but prioritise what’s important to you based on your needs.
+Once you get your results, you’ll ideally want a card that offers the lowest interest rate for the highest credit limit you can get, but you’ll also need to prioritise what’s important to you based on your needs.
 The results are based on your likelihood of approval, so you can be confident about getting the card you pick.

 If you have bad credit, the last thing you want is to hurt your credit score further.